-Please be aware that photo identification (a valid passport or driver's licence) will be required to complete the incorporation process.
+Please be aware that photo identification (a valid passport or driver's licence) will be required to complete the registration process.
 You will be able to upload or email this to us so please have it ready.

 An incorporated business is its own legal entity separate from the individual shareholders who own the business.
 There are many advantages to incorporating including the following: